 Humans are at a strange place in our history: we live on the same earth and under the same sun as always.
 Our bodies and cells and internal processes are still programmed to work with an abundance of light.
 But in the last century, modern technology and shelter have taken us away from the natural settings we’ve always thrived in.
 Our modern way of life has many advantages, but we generally still perform worse when we don’t get enough light and fall out of balance.

 Red Light Therapy Delivers Healthy Wavelengths of Light and Promotes Balance

 You should always try to get outside every day and take in as much healthy light as you can from your surroundings, but that’s not always possible or realistic.
 We have jobs or school during the day, and many people live in climates that don’t get as much natural light.
 Red light therapy is a simple solution for getting healthy light everyday, even when the weather or your schedule don’t cooperate.

 What is Red Light Therapy?
-Red light therapy, also known as photobiomodulation (PBM) or low level laser therapy (LLLT), is a simple, non-invasive treatment that delivers wavelengths of red and near infrared (NIR) light to the skin and cells.
-Here, the term “red light therapy” refers to treatments from light-emitting diodes (LEDs) that deliver specific wavelengths of red and NIR light to the skin and cells.
+Red light therapy, also known as photobiomodulation (PBM) or low level laser therapy (LLLT), is a simple, non-invasive treatment that delivers wavelengths of red and NIR light to the skin and cells.
+Here, the term “red light therapy” refers to treatments from light-emitting diodes (LEDs).

 How Red Light Therapy Promotes Balance and Homeostasis